 Fire Danger: Red Flag Warning

-The National Weather Service has issued a red flag fire weather warning for San Diego County, due to the expected arrival of strong Santa Ana winds and low humidity.
+The National Weather Service has issued a red flag fire weather warning for parts of San Diego County, due to the expected arrival of strong Santa Ana winds and low humidity.
 The Vista Fire Department encourages residents to be extra vigilant over the next few days.

 The Vista Fire Department stations fly RED flags when “Red Flag Conditions” are declared by the National Weather Service for the Vista area.
 Red Flag conditions are when a number of environmental factors align to make ignition of a fire highly likely, and if started, the potential to grow and spread rapidly a high probability as well.

 During red flag conditions, Vista Fire is asking that residents avoid activities that could result in a spark or heat exposure to fuels that could start a fire such as:

 - Mowing or using powered yard equipment after 10 am

 - Any outdoor fires

 - Careless disposal of smoking materials such as tossing cigarette butts